seabamirum/ebird-flickr-downloader/README.txt

 EXAMPLE, if ebird-flickr-downloader.jar is in downloads directory and "MyEBirdData.csv" file is in documents/ebird/mydata cd downloads java -jar ebird-flickr-downloader.jar documents/ebird/mydata flickrusername

+NOTE: I haven't figured out a way to download originals from flickr.
+The API says original download is only available for PRO users.
+However it seems to return the largest possible size below that.
+If you have a lot of photos you may want to consider signing up for PRO, at least temporarily.